helolah/helolah/README.md

 🔥 Welcome to my GitHub profile!
 Here you can see my projects and studies. 🔥

 #### About Me ⚜️
-- 🚀 I'm looking for opportunities and collabaration in projects related to Web development in especific in Web development.<br>
+- 🚀 I'm looking for opportunities in projects related to Web development.<br>
 - 📚 Currently I'm studying Laravel, SASS and Jquery.<br>

 #### My Skills 🛠️